- When and where will SNCURCS be held?

 Can I choose what time I present my work?

-No. Oral presentations, including performances, are the only ones that will require you to be available at a specified time to participate in a question and answer session.
+No. Oral presentations, including performances, are the only ones that will require you to be available at a specified time on Nov.
+13 to participate in a question and answer session.
 Your session will be scheduled by SNCURCS to ensure the best distribution of them throughout the day.
 However, if you cannot be there at a particular time (e.g., morning or afternoon), please email SNCURCS.

 What types of presentations will there be?

 Oral Presentations: Students who present in this format will prepare a video (10 min max) for upload.
-The presentation is asynchronous and therefore once the session is live tThese students will be scheduled in a session of up to 10 presentations in the same subject area for a 60 minute question and answer session on Nov.
-7. After the schedule is complete, you can find when your session will be.
+The presentation is asynchronous and therefore once the session is live these students will be scheduled in a session of up to 10 presentations in the same subject area for a 60 minute question and answer session on Nov.
+13. After the schedule is complete, you can find when your session will be.
 You will also be notified through email and given a link for the session.

 Exhibitions and Displays: Students who present in this format will follow the instructors for poster presentations.